Photo by Wikimedia Commons, CC by 2.0

 2 – Oldham Athletic

 The Latics were founder members of the Premier League in 1992 and just about survived in spring 1993 before losing their top-flight status a year later.
-They spent 21 seasons in the third tier (Division Two/League One) between 1997 and 2018 before slipping into the fourth tier and non-league football now looks to be on the cards at Boundary Park.
+They spent 21 seasons in the third tier (Division Two/League One) between 1997 and 2018 before slipping into the fourth tier and later non-league football.

 1 – Portsmouth

-Pompey were regulars in the Premier League in the early noughties and even enjoyed FA Cup glory in 2008 when they beat Cardiff City in the final at Wembley.
+Pompey were regulars in the Premier League in the early 90s and even enjoyed FA Cup glory in 2008 when they beat Cardiff City in the final at Wembley.

 The south coast club then made it all the way to the Cup final two years later but were beaten by Chelsea on that occasion and, after that, things quickly went downhill at Fratton Park.